 Polyphonic.org - Orchestra Musician Forum: articles, interviews, orchestras, news & blogs, research bibliography, links, and more.

-IMSLP stands for the International Music Score Library Project.
-The idea is to be an online repository for musical score that are in the public domain and may be freely downloaded by anyone.
-For a list of the free public domain compositions for horn available (Mozart, Kopprasch, Dauprat, Beethoven, Schuber; many categories, including horn and piano, horn concertos, etudes, horn alone, duets, trios, quartets, 5 and more, chamber music with and without piano), click here.
+IMSLP (International Music Score Library Project) An online repository for musical scores that are in the public domain and may be freely downloaded by anyone.
+For a list of the free public domain compositions for horn available, click here.

 WIMA - Werner Icking Music Archive of free downloadable sheet music.
 Google search function.
 Searchable by composer.
 Sheet Music Archive - enormous list (with links) by WIMA (Werner Icking Music Archive) of sites offering free (pdf) music files.
 Example: Mozart Horn Quintet, with parts for horn, violin, viola 1, viola 2, cello

 QSP Music - vast list of links to music-related topics.
 Bare-bones site, but lots of links.